hgcl/clara-le/pages/posts/12-culinary-experiments.md

 ### [Blade Runner (movie, 1982)](https://en.wikipedia.org/wiki/Blade_Runner)

 I finally watched this classic that wonderfully depicts the year 2019: dark and polluted, people from all nationalities mixing, not one dominant language, strong Japanese video game feel.
 Human-like and life-like androids are a thing.
-People still have retro haircuts and clothes—of course.
+People still have retro haircuts and clothes — of course.
 I loved the strong vibrations of the soundtrack.
 Tonight, we are watching the 2049 edition.

 ## Discovered